 What do these numbers mean?
 Well, first it means that my body was assimilating the protein.
 Protein that goes unused will be converted to glucose in the liver via gluconeogenesis.
 If my body were unable to handle the protein, my blood sugar would have shot up noticeably.

 Second, there was no stress on the kidneys; 100g did not cause any protein to spill over into the urine.

 I’ve been eating this way for the past four years.
-It has helped me overcome diabetes, remove all blood sugar meds, bring my cholesterol down to optimal levels, get me off of blood pressure medication, improve kidney function, liver health, the list goes on and on.
+It’s led to me beating diabetes, eliminate all blood sugar-related medicattions I was taking, reduce my LDL cholesterol levels, got me off blood pressure meds, improved my kidney and liver health…and the list carries on.

 So stop worrying about overdoing it on protein.
 Go squat, eat a big steak, and grow.

 TRUTH BOMB: Supplement companies want you to be anxious and afraid that you’ll turn “catabolic” and lose muscle if you don’t have 30 grams of protein every couple of hours.
 Getting people to adopt this mindset simply fills their pockets.
 The truth is, ever since bodybuilding began, men were getting jacked based on eating real food and working their butt off in the gym.
 Not from taking artificial powders that supposedly “shift your body into an anabolic state”.

 Generally only naive, newbie lifters will accept this myth as fact.
 Go out there and test things in the gym (and in your diet), to see what’s science and what’s BROSCIENCE.